CapIntel FAQ

 Do I have to redo the comparison work for a product each time I recommend it to a client?

-No, not unless there have been significant changes to the product.
+No, not unless your last comparison was done over a year ago or there has been a significant change to the product.

 How often does the product comparison have to be done on a single product?